 - i.
 Multiple supplier/vendor invoices are to be rolled into one single payment amount as defined by the vendor/supplier number. - ii.
 Part payments are allowed to invoices as detailed in line items on the Purchase Order, and need to be clearly marked in invoices as part number of the entire purchase order, and congruent with the goods and services fully rendered for the invoiced part of the purchase order.
 No pre-payments will be allowed. - iii.
-Payments are to be executed by Electronic Funds i.
-All cheques are to be prepared by designated staff members who are so mandated with signing authority.

-Transfer with the necessary control measures

-being in place for selected senior staff using

-access controls and passwords.
+Payments are to be executed by Electronic Funds Transfer with the necessary control measures being in place for selected senior staff using access controls and passwords.